barbarer/py4e-int/_sources/regex/extractingdata.rst

 addresses.
 We are using a two-character sequence that matches a non-whitespace character (\ ``\S``\ ).

-The output of the program would be:
+The output of the program is:

 .. code-block::